 - Part owner- part governor of Moosylvania

-Downside to Functional Resume Format
+The downside to Functional Resume Format Types of Resumes

 This type of resume doesn’t do well with most company ATSs, which means that you might really struggle to get your resume to a live person.
 Unfortunately, this setup gets the worst results when you’re applying online to multiple jobs.

-Upside to Functional Resume Format
+Upside to the Functional Resume Format Types of Resumes

 If you don’t want the focus on your work history, this format could be great for you.
 Make sure to still add in your work history somewhere, even if it is at the very bottom of the page.